Javelin Uranium Project

 • New basement-hosted uranium is actively being explored for both in the Athabasca Basin and in particular at the basin edge, where the Triple R deposit was discovered by a joint venture in Patterson Lake Corridor, between ALX’s predecessor company, Alpha Minerals Ltd. and Fission Uranium Corp.

-• Recently, surface high-grade uranium mineralization has been sampled near Javelin by Valor Resources Limited and in exploratory drilling by 92 Energy Ltd. and Baseload Energy Corp.
+• Recently, surface high-grade uranium mineralization has been sampled near Javelin by Valor Resources Limited and in exploratory drilling by 92 Energy Ltd. (now Atha Energy Corp.) and Baseload Energy Corp.

 2024 Exploration Plans